alexfernandez/loadtest/README.md

 How many clients to start in parallel.

-#### requestsPerSecond

-How many requests each client will send per second.

 #### maxRequests

 A max number of requests; after they are reached the test will end.